huggingface/blog/researcher-dataset-sharing.md

   - Creating an [audio dataset](https://huggingface.co/docs/datasets/audio_dataset)
   - Creating an [image dataset](https://huggingface.co/docs/datasets/image_dataset)
 - Guidance on [structuring your repository](https://huggingface.co/docs/datasets/repository_structure) so a dataset can be automatically loaded from the Hub.
-- Guidance on [creating a dataset loading script](https://huggingface.co/docs/datasets/dataset_script) for your dataset.

 The following pages will be useful if you want to share large datasets:
 - [Repository limitations and recommendations](https://huggingface.co/docs/hub/repositories-recommendations) provides general guidance on some of the considerations you'll want to make when sharing large datasets.